-Nonetheless, the legacy of both Roman and Holy Roman Empires have inspired subsequent military leaders from Louis XIV through to Napoleon, the Kaiser and Hitler to attempt to recreate these old empires or reunite Europe by force.
+Background: The legacy of both Roman and Holy Roman Empires has inspired subsequent military leaders from Louis XIV through to Napoleon, the Kaiser and Hitler to attempt to recreate these old empires or reunite Europe by force.

 A different train of thought began to appear after the carnage of the First World War.
 Why not try to re-unite Europe peacefully?
 The idea of an United States of Europe was borne out of a desire to avoid a repeat of the carnage of 1914-18.
 The years following Hitler’s defeat in 1945 gave new impetus to the idea of a federal Europe, with the USA especially supportive, believing that a United States of Europe would be the best way of containing the menace from the Soviet Union.

-Europe’s long history of warfare, culminating in the conflicts of 1914-18 and 1939-45 caused a number of eminent politicians and intellectuals to conclude that the existence of individual nation states was the root cause of these wars.
+Europe’s long history of warfare, culminating in the conflicts of 1914-18 and 1939-45, caused a number of eminent politicians and intellectuals to conclude that the existence of individual nation states was the root cause of these wars.
 The problem they faced was convincing ordinary men and women to give up their national sovereignty.
-After all, loyalty to one’s country runs very deep.

 1951: Treaty of Paris signed, which established the European Coal and Steel Community (ECSC).
 Six nations (France, West Germany, Italy, Belgium, Luxembourg and the Netherlands) placed their coal and steel industries under the High Authority.